 Prologue: Foodies rejoice.

 I’ve barely had time to process my jet lag before we dive into our itinerary.
-More than any Out Adventure I’ve been on, food is a big deal on this tour.
-We actually skip the traditional Welcome Dinner on our first night.
-Instead we hit the streets to devour a delicious plethora of Thai dishes on a street food tour.
-Anthony Bourdain would have been proud: what the stalls and restaurants lacked in pretence, they made up for with substance.
-My mouth was mesmerized, and things only got saltier from there.
+More than every Out Adventure I’ve enjoyed to date, this one is about the food.
+We skip the traditional Welcome Dinner and head to the night markets for a street food tour that begins at dusk.
+Anthony Bourdain would have been proud.
+What the stalls and restaurants lacked in pretence they made up for with mesmerizing mouthfeel, and things only got saltier from there.

 Scene 1: This restaurant is called what!?